Murder of Adam Walsh: Children found

 The television film Adam premiered on October 10, 1983.
 The film was based on Walsh's kidnapping and murder, and it attracted 38 million viewers on its first airing.
-Each of its three broadcasts in 1983, 1984 and 1985 were followed by pictures and descriptions of missing children.
+Each of its three broadcasts in 1983, 1984, and 1985 were followed by pictures and descriptions of missing children.
 A hotline was also created to take calls that may have materialized into leads for investigators.
 The pictures and hotline were credited with finding 13 of the 55 children shown.
 American rapper Bizzy Bone, who was abducted by his stepfather as a child, was reunited with his mother after a babysitter recognized a photo of him during the broadcast.

 Laws and organizations for missing children

 In 1984, the U.S. Congress passed the Missing Children's Assistance Act, owing in part to the advocacy of the Walshes and other parents of missing children.
 It allowed the formation of the National Center for Missing & Exploited Children (NCMEC).

 The Code Adam program for helping lost children in department stores is named in Adam's memory.
 The U.S. Congress passed the Adam Walsh Child Protection and Safety Act on July 25, 2006, and President George W. Bush signed it into law on July 27.
-The signing ceremony took place on the South Lawn of the White House, attended by John and Revé.
+The signing ceremony took place on the South Lawn of the White House, attended by Adam's parents.
 The bill institutes a national database of convicted child molesters, and increases penalties for sexual and violent offenses against children.
 It also creates a RICO cause of action for child predators and those who conspire with them.

 The Adam Walsh Reauthorization Act of 2016, which provides budgetary allotments to continue programs passed in the 2006 Act, was incorporated into H.R.
-5578, the Survivors’ Bill of Rights Act of 2016, and was enacted and signed by President Obama on October 7, 2016.
+5578, the Survivors' Bill of Rights Act of 2016, and was enacted and signed by President Obama on October 7, 2016.